 What is COPIM?

-The Cultural Orientation Program for International Ministers is a series of three three-day workshops designed to support the ministry of clergy and religious whose native culture is not that of the United States.
-Held in retreat-house settings, the program combines content presentations, group discussions, and time for reflection.
+The Cultural Orientation Program for International Ministers is designed to support the ministry of clergy and religious whose native culture is not that of the United States.
+Held in a retreat-house setting, the program combines content presentations, group discussions, and time for reflection.
 It can be tailored to meet the particular needs of individual dioceses or religious orders.
 COPIM envisions itself as one piece of a much larger network of support for international priests.

 COPIM approaches specific cultural and pastoral issues that emerge from U.S. mainstream cultural contexts and challenge the perspective of foreign-born ministers.
 The program invites the participants to understand that cultural dynamics have always affected Scripture and theology, and now affects how they engage in ministry, from teaching and preaching to sacramental celebrations and pastoral care.
 In a nutshell:

 - COPIM is in-depth follow-up orientation as mandated by the Guidelines for Receiving Pastoral Ministers in the United States (3rd ed., 2014, Part II) and covers the topics mentioned by the Guidelines1

 - COPIM also covers the following additional topics: the roles of laity, women, and clergy in the U.S.; life in a rectory; expectations of a priest, religious or pastoral minister within a parish; liturgical life; misconduct policies (not specific to any diocese); professional and personal boundaries; and spiritual development

 - COPIM is not the sum total of all that the Guidelines suggest; important areas of orientation take place in the diocese and parish in which an international minister serves